-Gas is essential to our economy and modern lifestyles, providing nearly a quarter of Australia’s total energy supply.
-Overall in Australia natural gas is currently cleaner than electricity delivered by the grid, but there's more we can do to deliver emissions reductions, while also contributing to energy security and ensuring costs remain as low as possible.
+Gas is essential to our economy and modern lifestyles, providing nearly a quarter of Australia’s total energy supply*.
+But there's more we can do to deliver emissions reductions, while also contributing to energy security and ensuring costs remain as low as possible.

 Renewable and carbon neutral gases will help our customers and Australia achieve sustainability goals, whilst retaining access to the benefits of natural gas - reliable and affordable energy.

 But it’s not just in future, renewable gas is here now.
-Hydrogen Park South Australia is already delivering a 5% renewable gas blend to more than 700 homes.
+Hydrogen Park South Australia is already delivering up to 5% renewable gas blend to almost 4,000 homes.
 This is just the start.

 On our distribution networks, AGIG is targeting 10% renewable (carbon-free) gas by volume by 2030.
 Our aim is to transition our distribution networks to 100% renewable gas by 2040 as a stretch target and by no later than 2050.
 This is consistent with Australian state and territory ambitions which collectively target being net zero carbon by 2050.

 For our midstream and transmission assets we will continue to deliver for our customers.
 This means providing the infrastructure solutions required for their businesses, including by working with them to develop renewable gas solutions, such as blended and pure renewable gas products - enabling customers to transition towards net zero consistent with their preferred timing.